 Chapter 11 can involve the reorganization or restructuring of a company, along with the repayment of all or part of the company’s debt.
 During restructuring, your company may be able to acquire financing or loans at more favorable terms, as well as cancel contracts which are no longer tenable.

 The rules for bankruptcy vary from state to state, and your case must be reviewed by a qualified bankruptcy attorney to understand how each type of bankruptcy may apply to your situation.
-Call a trusted bankruptcy attorney today to help guide you through the maze of bankruptcy proceedings.
+Call us today to help guide you.

 Call Grudowski Law at 412-904-1940 or Contact Us online any time, we are here to help and we are waiting to hear from you.